Types of Cyberstalkers

-I. Rejected Cyberstalkers: This type of cyberstalker is motivated to pursue their victim in attempt to reverse what they perceive as a wrongful set of circumstances causing a prior divorce, separation or termination of a relationship.
-These offenders either feel misunderstood hoping to reverse the breakup or feel angry and seeking revenge because their attempts at reconciliation with the victim has failed in the past.
+Rejected Stalkers/Cyberstalkers: This type of stalker/cyberstalker is motivated to pursue their victim in an attempt to reverse what they perceive as a wrongful set of circumstances causing a prior divorce, separation or termination of a relationship.
+These offenders either feel misunderstood hoping to reverse the breakup or feel angry and seeking revenge because their attempts at reconciliation with the victim have failed in the past.

-II.
-This type of cyberstalker can be dangerous given their perceived motivation for stalking.
-Resentful cyberstalkers are fully aware the victim is cognizant of the stalking but continues to fulfill a distorted vendetta he/she feels is warranted.
-Fear and distress experienced by the victim are the goals of this type of cyberstalker.
-For this type of profile, the cyberstalker believes the victim both deserves and requires being frightened because they have caused them and/or others anguish and distress.
+Resentful Stalkers/Cyberstalkers: This type of stalker/cyberstalker can be dangerous given their perceived motivation for stalking.
+Resentful stalkers/cyberstalkers are fully aware the victim is cognizant of the stalking but continues to fulfill a distorted vendetta he/she feels is warranted.
+Fear and distress experienced by the victim are the goals of this type of stalker/cyberstalker.
+For this type of profile, the stalker/cyberstalker believes the victim both deserves and requires being frightened because they have caused them and/or others anguish and distress.

-III.
-This type of cyberstalker does not have ill will towards their victim and simply wants to engage in a loving relationship with them.
+Intimacy Seekers: This type of stalker/cyberstalker does not have ill will towards their victim.
+They simply want a loving relationship with them.
 Intimacy seekers view their victims as their soulmate destined to be together at all costs.
-Within their mind, they believe it is their job and purpose to make sure destiny of a loving relationship is fulfilled.
-Intimacy seeking cyberstalkers are often the segment of men or women who harass celebrities and public figures.
-Blinded by their distorted perceptions of a destined love, they lose sight of the distress and fear they are causing the person they cyberstalk.
+Within their mind, they believe it is their job and purpose to make sure the destiny of a loving relationship is fulfilled.
+Intimacy seeking stalkers/cyberstalkers are often the segment of men or women who target celebrities and public figures.
+Blinded by their distorted perceptions of a destined love, they lose sight of the distress and fear they are causing the person they target.

-IV.
-These people who fit this profile are cyberstalkers deeply enamored with their victim.
-Their interest for the victim at times can reach a state of fixation whereby their entire waking life is focused on the endeavor of one day becoming a couple.
+Incompetent Suitors: This type of stalker/cyberstalker is deeply enamored with their victim.
+Their interest in the target can reach a state of fixation whereby their entire waking life is focused on the endeavor of one day becoming a couple.
 They tend to lack social, communication or courting skills and may feel entitled that their fantasy of a loving relationship is inevitable.
-Feeling entitled and/or deserving of a relationship with the victim inspires the cyberstalker to gradually increase their frequency of contact.
-Although like the Intimacy Seeker cyberstalker, incompetent suitors are more gradual in their means and methods of contact.
+Feeling entitled and/or deserving of a relationship with the victim inspires the stalker/cyberstalker to gradually increase their frequency of contact.
+Although like the Intimacy Seeker stalker/cyberstalker, Incompetent Suitors are more gradual in their means and methods of contact.

-V. Of the six types, the predatory cyberstalker can be the most dangerous and determined.
-This type of cyberstalker is motivated by a perverted sexual need.
-They engage in actively planning an attack along with fantasizing about sexual acts with their victim.
-They do not have feelings of love for their victim nor motivated by a belief of predestination.
-Their fuel to dominate and victimize resembles the psychopath experiencing little to no remorse for the welfare of their victim.
+Predatory Stalkers/Cyberstalkers: Of the six types, the predatory stalker/cyberstalker can be the most dangerous and determined.
+This type of stalker/cyberstalker is motivated by a perverted sexual need.
+They actively engage in planning an attack along with fantasizing about sexual acts with their victim.
+They do not have feelings of love for their victim, nor are they motivated by a belief in predestination.
+Their fuel to dominate and victimize resembles the psychopath experiencing little to no remorse for the welfare of their target.

-VI.
 Ghost Cyberstalkers: Not included in Dr. Mullen’s five stalker profiles, the ghost cyberstalker is unique to the Information Age.
 They are online assailants who their target cannot identify.
-Using Cyberstealth, the ghost cyberstalker repeatedly makes direct or indirect threats of physical harm and inspires fear.
+Using Cyberstealth, the ghost cyberstalker inspires fear and/or repeatedly makes direct or indirect threats of physical harm.
 They can represent an amalgamation of the other five types, be a predatory troll or a sadistic online user with no connection to their victim.
 Ghost cyberstalkers rely upon the veil of anonymity afforded to all online users.